conan-io/conan-center-index/docs/adding_packages/sources_and_patches.md

 the more versions we have, the more resources that are needed in the CI and the more time it takes to build each pull-request (also, the more chances of failing because of unexpected errors).

-#### Removing old versions
+### Removing old versions

+The Conan Team may ask you to remove more if they are taking a lot of resources.
 When removing old versions, please follow these considerations:

-- keep one version for every major release
+* keep one version for every major release
-- for the latest major release, at least three versions should be available (latest three minor versions)
+* for the latest major release, at least three versions should be available (latest three minor versions)

-The Conan Team may ask you to remove more if they are taking a lot of resources.

 Logic associated to removed revisions, and entries in `config.yml` and `conandata.yml` files should be removed as well.
 If anyone needs to recover them in the future, Git contains the full history and changes can be recovered from it.